Bottomhole Pressure Calculations

 -

-Inlet of Pump (EOT) to Top Perforation—Full wellstream flowing in production casing
+Top Perforation to Inlet of Pump (EOT)—Full wellstream flowing in production casing, regular multiphase pipe flow.

 We assume the fluid split at the inlet of the pump to be such that all surface gas goes through the annulus, and all liquid goes through the pump and up the tubing.
 This is an approximation of the true split, and thus the estimated BHP may be somewhat larger than the true solution (less gas goes through the annulus in real life than what is modeled).